dldev3/dldev3/README.md

                     </a></p>

-Passionate and skilled Full-Stack Web Developer with a proven track record in crafting dynamic and responsive web applications.
+Passionate and skilled Full-Stack Web Developer.
+I'm crafting dynamic and responsive web applications.
 Specializing in a robust tech stack that includes React, Javascript, Shopify, Golang, AWS, and GCP

 *   🌍  I'm based in Colombo, Sri Lanka
 *   🖥️  See my portfolio at [Here](http://dilshankaliyanage.com)